 Experts from King's Landing Historical Settlement have confirmed that the Campbell Carriage Factory in Middle Sackville, built in 1838, is one of the best existing examples of a 19th century industrial site in Eastern North America.
-For over 100 years (1855-1949) the Factory was an important part of the local economy and it is significant enough to be designated as a provincial and national historic site.
+For over a century (1838-1949) the Factory was an important part of the local economy and it is significant enough to be designated as both a provincial and a national historic site.

-For information on historical markers placed by Town of Sackville (2000) and Province of New Brunswick (2001) see the Historic Sites listing for CAMPBELL CARRIAGE FACTORY .
+For information on historical markers placed by Town of Sackville (2000) and Province of New Brunswick (2001) see the Historic Sites listing for Campbell Carriage Factory .

-This site is listed in the Canadian Register of Historic Places ; see Campbell Carriage Factory Museum
+The site is listed in the Canadian Register of Historic Places ; see Campbell Carriage Factory Museum

-This site is listed by Waymarking ; see Campbell Carriage Factory Museum
+The site is listed by Waymarking ; see Campbell Carriage Factory Museum

-(Wellness, Culture and Sport) is gratefully acknowledged
+The assistance of the New Brunswick Heritage Branch (Wellness, Culture and Sport) is gratefully acknowledged.